 In seeking protection from its creditors, La Manga Club, which is owned by the Spanish developer Medgroup, hopes to gain breathing space to sort out its finances and return to business as normal.
-“This decision will not affect La Manga Club, which will continue to run as normal,” a spokesperson told Spanish Property Buff.
+“This decision will not affect La Manga Club, which will continue to run as normal,” a spokesperson told Spanish Property Insight.
 “The management team is already working to bring the company out of a state of lack of liquidity and operating deficit in order to stabilise and guarantee its continuity.”

 The La Manga Club, via the companies La Manga Club, S.L. and Inmogolf, S.L, has debts of 97 million Euros, and assets estimated at 170 million Euros.
 As a result of the credit crunch, the companies have been unable to refinance their debts, triggering Medgroup’s decision to put La Manga Club into voluntary administration.

 La Manga Club, which includes 3 golf courses, 28 tennis courts, 8 football pitches, a spa, and a 5-star Hyatt Regency hotel, is one of Spain’s best known, luxury resorts.
 It’s great sporting facilities and good climate make it a popular winter training destination for professional sportsmen, though the resort has also been in the news for the scandalous behaviour of some of its celebrity football guests.